Cyber liability insurance

 Third-party coverage is for claims and lawsuits made against your business by affected customers/clients/patients.
 While this coverage only comes into play if the affected party is blaming your business for the security breach, it sure is nice to have in that event!

 - Attorneys’ fees to defend you against legal claims.

 - Court costs and other costs of defense.

 - Judgments against you as a result of the data breach.

 Cyber liability insurance can be purchased as a stand-alone policy or bundled with your errors and omissions or malpractice policies.

 Don’t become a cyber liability statistic!

 Protecting your business against cyber criminals is a multi-step process.
-And one that requires continuous monitoring and vigilance.
+In addition, it requires continuous monitoring and vigilance.
 Start with the PROTECT Protocol™.
 And then add cyber liability insurance.
 If everything else fails to stop cyber criminals from targeting your business, you’ll have the coverage necessary to respond to a security breach.
-Most importantly, this coverage will likely save your business from being one of the 60% that close after a security breach!
+Most importantly, this coverage will likely save your business from being a regrettable statistic – one of the 60% that close after a security breach!